 Online bullying has become increasingly common, and not just for individuals.
-While you might assume that online bullying is mostly something that takes place in the lives of high school students, the reality is, bullies lurk around every corner of the internet.
-As a business, you must be proactive about protecting yourself and your audience from cyberbullying or risk the possibility of being caught up in legal action.
+And don’t assume that online bullying is mostly something that takes place in the lives of high school students.
+Bullies lurk around every corner of the internet.
+Be proactive about protecting yourself and your audience from cyberbullying – or risk the possibility of being caught up in legal action.

 Increasingly, bullies in school aren’t just the kids and teens.
 Instead, they’re the parents.

 Nearly 2/3 teachers have experienced some form of bullying from the parents of the children they work with every day: verbal threats, yelling, or even physical intimidation.
 The problem has become so widespread that Victoria has launched the Independent Office for School Dispute Resolution to resolve disputes between parents and education institutions.

 While it’s understandable that we all want the best for our children and want to provide them with every opportunity to succeed, many educators find that parents are taking protecting their children too far.
 Rather than speaking with educators directly to find a constructive solution when their child receives a poor mark or fails to complete an assigned task, some parents go straight over their heads, contacting principals or other higher-ups in an attempt to call out a teacher.
 Other educators have been confronted by hostile parents or found themselves subject to gossip online.